matn7/CS-Notes/src/main/java/persistence/README.md

 ## Caching and object identity

-**A Cache is ID based** <br/>
+**A Cache is ID based**

-Hibernate to be able to look for an object in a cache, it needs to know the ID of that object.
+- Hibernate to be able to look for an object in a cache, it needs to know the ID of that object.

-## Second Level Caching
+### Second Level Caching

-- By default, Hibernate does not cache the persistent objects across different Entity Managers
+- By default, Hibernate does not cache the persistent objects across different Entity Managers.

-First Level :arrow_right: EntityManager
+- First Level :arrow_right: EntityManager

-Second Level Cache :arrow_right: EntityManagerFactory
+- Second Level Cache :arrow_right: EntityManagerFactory

 ```java
 EntityManager em1 = emf.createEntityManager();